jimmy-zhao-tainio/erratri/README.md

 - **Patch classification and selection**: `TrianglePatchSet`, `PatchClassifier`, and `BooleanPatchClassifier` group subdivided triangles into patches, classify them as inside/outside the other solid, and pick which patches to keep for each boolean operation.
 - **Assembly and validation**: `BooleanMeshAssembler` merges vertices, assembles triangles into a `BooleanMesh`, and runs strict manifold and degeneracy checks. `BooleanOps` is a small façade that ties these layers together for `ClosedSurface` inputs.

 All of this is still work in progress: the fast-path classifiers and PSLG triangulation are being iterated, and there are known regression tests (e.g., drilled boxes and "cheese" shapes) that currently fail until the kernel is tightened.
-The intent is to keep the layering clear and testable while gradually hardening the algorithms.*** End Patch``` ёв``` ಾತ್ರಿ  assistant to=functions.apply_patchябрьassistant to=functions.apply_patch.`|`
+The intent is to keep the layering clear and testable while gradually hardening the algorithms.

 ## Building and Running